 Strand: Critical Analysis/Investigation

-Analyze and describe a musical score in terms of melodic intervals, rhythmic structure, and musical form.
+Analyze and describe a musical score in terms of melodic intervals, rhythmic structure, musical form, and style.

 Listen to and analyze a musical recording or video in terms of form, voicing, and dynamic contrast.